launchableinc/cli/docs/getting-started.md

 ## Installing the CLI

-The Launchable CLI is a Python3 package that you can installed from [PyPI](https://pypi.org/):
+The Launchable CLI is a Python3 package that you can install from [PyPI](https://pypi.org/):

 ```bash
 pip3 install --user --upgrade launchable~=1.0